Polytoria/Docs/docs/static-classes/UI/Functions/CreateVerticalLayout.md

 # CreateVerticalLayout
 ### Description
-Create a GUI Vertical Layout
+Creates a horizontal UI layout.

 Function of [UI](../../)